mayukojpn/force-update-translations/readme.txt

 Download WordPress theme/plugin translations and apply them to your site manually even if their language pack haven't been released or reviewed on translate.wordpress.org

+⚠️ Warning ⚠️ Currently this plugin does not download waiting/fizzy strings.
+Please wait for bugfix or see <a href="https://github.com/mayukojpn/force-update-translations/issues/37">the issue on GitHub</a>.

 ⚠️ Warning ⚠️ Currently this plugin is not able to generate the JSON files that is needed for JavaScript to consume some translations.
-Please wait for update or join us on <a href="https://github.com/mayukojpn/force-update-translations">GitHub</a>.
+Please wait for update or see <a href="https://github.com/mayukojpn/force-update-translations/issues/24">the issue on GitHub</a>.

 == Theme translation ==